grokify/ringcentral-sdk-ruby/docs/usage/messages/Fax-Messages.md

 When sending a fax via the API, the fax message `messageId` and rendered fax `attachmentId` can be used in the message store end points to retrieve the message information or attachment.

+### Will retriving a rendered fax attachment change the read status?

+Retrieving a fax attachment file via the API will not change the read status to `Read` from `Unread`.
+This is desirable as retrieving the fax document may be for archival and other purposes that should not indicate the fax was read.
+To change the status use the Update Message API call.

 ### Is it possible to find out why a fax failed?

 If a fax transmission fails, the reason is reported in the Call Log Record's `result` property.
 It is also presented in the Service Web Portal.